smford/eeh-esp32-rfid/README.md

 - Add a sensor to detect whether the laser is actually firing and ship somewhere
 - API tokens
 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
+- Force ntp sync via api and web admin
+- If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time
+- Upon boot, pull time from server, then start using utp
+- If ntp sync fails 10 times, force a reboot

 ## Done
 - Add syslogs for web stuff